 The horloge fleurie was created in 1955 by the Parks and Promenades Department, at the initiative of the Association des intérêts de Genève.
 The mastermind behind it was the landscape architect, Armand Auberson (the father of the rose garden in Parc La Grange created 10 years earlier).
 Several generations of gardeners specialising in carpet bedding have come and gone since the creation of the clock, planting and tending to the thousands of flowers and plants that make up this arrangement.

 A reference point around the globe, the horloge fleurie has been modified a number of times.
 In 1992, to ensure greater safety for the growing number of tourists keen to take a photograph of themselves in front of it, it was moved 8 metres towards the interior of the park.

-New hands, boasting an elegant design similar to the original ones, were made and generously offered to the City by the company Patek Philippe.
+With the last renovation in 2017, an integrated watering system was installed together with new clock hands, made as a gift to the City by Patek Philippe.
+The elegant design is similar to that of the original.
 The 2.5-metre-long second hand is doubtless the largest in the world.
 The time is set electronically by satellite.